Course information and statistics from 2015-16 Destinations of Leavers from HE

 - Work efficiently and effectively in a management position.

-The first part of the course provides a strong foundation in financial markets, banking, economics and accounting, enabling students to relate study to the financial sector from an early stage and develop an understanding of the tools used in applied investment analysis, including mathematical, statistical, database, computing and presentation skills.
+The first part of the BSc in Banking and International Finance course provides a strong foundation in financial markets, banking, economics and accounting, enabling students to relate study to the financial sector from an early stage and develop an understanding of the tools used in applied investment analysis, including mathematical, statistical, database, computing and presentation skills.

 Banking and financial institutions

 This module looks at key functions of banking firm.
 The emphasis is on what differentiates banks from other financial institutions, as well as the information problems inherent in the banking industry.
 Participants will understand why financial intermediaries exist and their role/impact on the global economy.

 This module covers communication skills, cognitive skills, IT skills, and social skills.
 The module aims to provide with an underpinning and understanding of a portfolio of key skills required in the business world to assist participants in their academic study and prepare them for their ensuing professional career.

 This module is an introductory course providing participants with a basic understanding of the financial analysis role in decision-making.
 More specifically, this module provides a basic level of the core principles of corporate finance, financial markets and investments.

 Introductory financial accounting

 This module focuses on the interpretation and use of financial accounting information as part of the effective operation of a business.
 Moreover it looks at the principles that underlie financial accounting, the application of these principles in recording transactions and the preparation of financial statements.